longfuxu/Step_Detection_in_Noisy_Data/README.md

      ```

 By following the instructions in this README, users should be able to understand the theory behind the step detection method, and know how to apply the provided script to their own datasets.

+---
+### Disclaimer
+Please note that the code in this repository is custom written for internal lab use and still may contain bugs; external support cannot be guaranteed.

+### Contributing
+If you feel like contributing to the project, please do!
+Bug fixes, enhancements, visual fixes etc. are always welcome.
+If you want to implement something big: Please start a discussion about that!

+### About Me
+[Longfu Xu](https://www.longfuxu.com) .
+Maintenance, development, support.
+For questions or reports, e-mail: l2.xu@vu.nl

+---